harshamalhotra/existingDS-gitlab/contents/accessibility/acr.md

         <p>Web: Most, if not all, status messages cannot be programmatically determined and presented by assistive technologies without receiving focus.
 The following issues exist:</p>
         <ul>
           <li>A status message is not automatically announced by the screen reader, so people who are blind and/or use a screen reader or other assistive technology may completely miss the status message or they may not hear it in a timely fashion.
 This occurs on the following page(s): Users; Project wide; Preferences; GitLab Duo Chat; Issue Boards; Pipe Line Editor; Issues list; Vulnerability report; Compare revisions; New Feature Flag; Repository; New value stream dialog; Repository Graph; Edit Profile; Search and Filter; Rich text editor; Merge requests details - Changes tab; Add new Access token; Kubernetes Cluster; GitLab is better with colleagues!' dialog; Integrations; New issue; Project Overview; Merge requests details - Pipelines tab; Merger Request; General; Repository Analytics; Create or import your first project; Schedule new pipeline; Explore Topics; Groups; Merge requests list - All tab; Monitor Settings; Give feedback; New Tag; Keyboard Shortcuts dialog; New Merge Request; Policies; Get started with GitLab Pages; Pipeline; Dependencies; Create a blank Project; Project audit events; Members; Verify Screen.</li>
+          <li>Known instances of visual responses to user actions that use a status message, but are not perceptive to assistive technologies are tracked in the <a href="https://gitlab.com/groups/gitlab-org/-/epics/8764" rel="nofollow noopener noreferrer" target="_blank">&8764</a> epic.</li>
         </ul>
       </td>
     </tr>